robertdavidgraham/hunter-dkim/README.md

 The `Date:` field in the headers/metadata is included in the signature.
 DKIM verifies the contents of that field (that somebody didn't alter after signing), but not that it's the correct date.
-Since the signing key changed a year later, we know the date was before 2016.
+Any fraudulent information can be put here.

+But the fraud would have to occur at the time the email was sent.
+And that time would have be before October 2016, when GMail changed their DKIM signing keys.

+Thus, it's effectively timestamped "some time after January 2012 and before October 2016".

+In other words, we know it came from Vadym Pozharskyi, but he couldn't sent it around a year later than the authenticated email headers claimed he sent it, like April 2016 instead of April 2015.

 There are other timestamps in the email headers/metadata, but they aren't validated by DKIM, and hence, could be forged.